max-deliso-zocdoc/braze-stats-export/README.md

-# Braze Canvas Export Tool
+# Braze Canvas Forecasting Tool

-A comprehensive Python tool for extracting and analyzing Braze Canvas data via the Braze REST API.
-This tool provides detailed statistics, insights, exports of your Braze Canvas workflows, and **time-series forecasting** to predict when Canvas sends will decay to zero (the "quiet date").
+A comprehensive Python tool for **time-series forecasting** of Braze Canvas data.
+This tool predicts when Canvas sends will decay to zero (the "quiet date") using advanced machine learning models including polynomial regression, power law, ARIMA, and ensemble methods.

 ## Features